markjprice/markjprice/FAQs.md

 # Questions about book distribution and pricing

+If you purchased a book from a retailer like Amazon and have an issue with that purchase then contact the retailer.

 For questions about book pricing, distribution, and so on, please contact the publisher, Packt, at the following email address: customercare@packt.com

+## The roles and responsibilities for publishing a book

+I am surprised when readers contact me about issues that I have no control over.
+Here's a summary of the main roles involved with publishing a book so that you can direct your emails appropriately:

+- **Author**: The author is the creator of the book’s content and often the driving force behind its vision.
+I also try to support my readers through the GitHub repository issues page and the Discord channel for each book.
+I prioritize answering public posts above private emails because public posts benefit all my readers.
+- **Publisher**: The publisher manages the production, financing, and overall project direction for the book.
+The publisher handles editing, cover design, distribution, and marketing.
+The publisher owns the copyright (intellectual property) and handles legal matters.
+The publisher coordinates with distributors and retailers, and sets pricing, discount rates, and release schedules.
+You can contact my publisher at: customercare@packt.com
+- **Retailer**: The retailer is where readers actually buy the book, either physically or digitally.
+The retailer follows publisher pricing guidelines but can adjust prices, especially online.
+Mega retailers like Amazon have more control over the price you pay than the publisher.

 ## How to get a Packt book you have purchased as a PDF